Image Description Elements

 <packages type="type"/>

 The mandatory packages element specifies the setup of a packages group for the given type.
-The value of the type attribute specifies at which state in the build process the packages group gets handled, supported values are as follows:
+The value of the type attribute specifies at which state in the build process the packages group is handled.
+Supported values are as follows:

 - type=”bootstrap”

-Bootstrap packages, list of packages to be installed first into a new (empty) root tree.
-The packages list the required components to support a chroot environment from which further software components can be installed
+Bootstrap packages, a list of packages to be installed first into a new (empty) root tree.
+The packages list the required components to support a chroot environment from which further software components can be installed.

 - type=”image”

-Image packages, list of packages to be installed as part of a chroot operation inside of the new root tree.
+Image packages, a list of packages to be installed as part of a chroot operation inside the new root tree.

 - type=”uninstall|delete”